dbt Data Catalog: Discussing Native Features Plus Potential to Level Up Collaboration and Governance with Atlan

 - Finer data lineage features, such as column-level lineage with custom metadata

-- Automation of data cataloging workflows, personalization, and curation of metadata
+- Automation of data cataloging AI-powered workflows, personalization, and curation of metadata

-Some of these missing features are essential for a data cataloging solution to be a success for a business.
+Some of these missing features are essential for a data cataloging solution to drive business-critical outcomes.